Taking care of your back at home

 A complete exercise program should include aerobic activity such as walking, swimming, or riding a stationary bicycle.
 It should also include stretching and strength training.
 Follow the instructions of your doctor or physical therapist.

 Begin with light cardiovascular training.
-Walking, riding a stationary bicycle, and swimming are great examples.
+Walking, riding an upright stationary bicycle (not the recumbent kind), and swimming are great examples.
 These types of aerobic activities can help improve blood flow to your back and promote healing.
 They also strengthen muscles in your stomach and back.

 Stretching and strengthening exercises are important in the long run.
 Keep in mind that starting these exercises too soon after an injury can make your pain worse.
 Strengthening your abdominal muscles can ease the stress on your back.
 A physical therapist can help you determine when to begin stretching and strengthening exercises and how to do them.